Community involvement and outreach.

-This organization brings together informal educators to change the conversation on climate change in aquariums, zoos, conservancies, and everything in between.
+This organization brings together informal educators and climate scientists to change the conversation on climate change in aquariums, zoos, conservancies, and everything in between.
 See what we do HERE.
 I currently serve as the chair of the Science Partnerships Committee after joining as a Science Fellow in 2017.

 I bring my framing skills to all types of outreach - scientists, K-12, government agencies, and community workshops.
 I create presentations and written materials to help all members of my community better understand and communicate their ideas about climate change.
 If you're interested in learning more, I am happy to bring a NNOCCI workshop to you!
 Contact me here.

 I'm a question writer and judge for this high school trivia bowl about the marine sciences.
 Fun fact: my high school team placed 3rd in 2010 in the Washington division, the Orca Bowl!
 Get involved HERE.